-The second evaluation focuses on pandemics and emerging infectious diseases, with the view of contributing to the evidence base on strengthening health systems in the Asia-Pacific region to prevent, detect and respond.
-The evaluation will inform decision-making about future Department of Foreign Affairs and Trade (DFAT) investments and policy engagement on regional health security, and approaches for future DFAT responses to disease outbreaks.
+The second evaluation focused on pandemics and emerging infectious diseases, with the view of contributing to the evidence base on strengthening health systems in the Asia-Pacific region to prevent, detect and respond.
+The evaluation informed decision-making about future Department of Foreign Affairs and Trade (DFAT) investments and policy engagement on regional health security, and approaches for future DFAT responses to disease outbreaks.
 The evaluation also contributes to the literature on lessons learned from previous outbreak responses, with a focus on impact on human and animal health systems and community engagement on prevention and detection of emerging infectious diseases.

 ODE is an operationally independent unit within DFAT that measures and reports on the effectiveness of the Australian aid program.
 Further information about ODE

 Further information about the Development Policy Centre: devpolicy.anu.edu.au

 By Gill Schierhout, Laurence Gleeson, Adam Craig and Irene Wettenhall